Medical Case Management

-The most important part of the Case Manger/Client collaboration is mutual respect, trust and willingness to meet the challenges presented together.
-LAS Case Managers are compassionate, caring and hardworking - they are always willing to go the extra mile for their clients and it shows in the number of success stories that are part of this agency’s history.
+The most important part of the case manager/client collaboration is mutual respect, trust and a willingness to meet any challenges together.
+LAS case managers are compassionate, caring and hardworking; they are always willing to take that extra step for their clients and it shows in the number of success stories that are part of this agency’s history.

 Client Support Groups

 Living with HIV and AIDS can often feel lonely.
 Lowcountry AIDS Services offers support groups for its clients.
 The groups are completely confidential and facilitated by LAS case managers.
 All attending clients must contact their case manager for admission to the group.

 Through workshops and seminars, Lowcountry AIDS Services provides education to human service and health care providers each year.
 We have several staff members available to speak to your organization or medical practice about HIV/AIDS prevention, treatment and the impact on our local community.

 To schedule a workshop or seminar, please call us at 843-747-2273 or toll-free at 877-874-0230.

 Lowcountry AIDS Services offers free, confidential HIV/STD testing at our North Charleston office.
 HIV results can be delivered in 20 minutes.
 Testing hours are 8:30 a.m. to 3:30 p.m.
 Monday through Thursday.
 No appointment necessary.

 Lowcountry AIDS Services offers clients basic legal services.
 Clients can meet with local attorneys, at no charge, to discuss a wide range of legal subjects, including wills, powers of attorney, landlord/tenant issues, health insurance and domestic legal issues.